ray-project/ray/doc/source/rllib.rst

     - Scalable primitives for developing new algorithms
     - Shared models between algorithms

-This document describes how to apply RLlib to problems.
 For a more technical overview of RLlib internals (e.g. if you're interested in developing new algorithms), see the `RLlib README <https://github.com/ray-project/ray/tree/master/python/ray/rllib>`__.

 RLlib currently provides the following algorithms: